Mine safety advocates agree new silica dust rule is progress, but some worry it’s not enough

 In recent years, severe cases of black lung disease have become more common.
 One of the major causes is silica dust.
 Contact with the substance is becoming more prevalent as the Appalachian region has been so aggressively mined that miners are digging into more narrow coal seams.
 Silica dust is produced when miners break through the rock surrounding those seams.

-The new rule creates a limit for levels of silica dust exposure and requires mining companies to actively monitor it.
+The new rule,which was published April 18, creates a limit for levels of silica dust exposure and requires mining companies to actively monitor it.
 The new limit, 50 micrograms per cubic meter of air, is half of what is currently allowed, and has long been called for by the National Institute for Occupational Safety and Health, along with others.

 But the rule largely relies on mining companies themselves to measure the quality of air in their mines and to alert regulators when silica dust levels exceed the new limit.